 If you have a convertible, rolling the windows up with the top down is enough to get sound below damaging levels.

-Get a sound meter app on your smartphone to find out how loud it is in normal traffic.
+Get a sound meter app on your smartphone to find out how loud it is in regular traffic.
 (Never use your phone while driving.
 Ask a passenger to help.)

 Keep the windows up in heavy, moving traffic to avoid prolonged exposure to sound over 100 decibels.
 Remember, 15 minutes is all it takes to damage your ears when the noise is that loud.

-If you’re riding a motorcycle or even a bicycle in traffic you face the same risks.
-Get a helmet that is designed to reduce traffic sounds.
+You face the same risks if you’re riding a motorcycle or even a bicycle in traffic.
+Get a helmet designed to reduce traffic sounds.

 Get your hearing tested.
 If you’ve been driving with the windows down for most of your life, you’ve been very slowly giving yourself hearing loss.
 Sometimes it’s so gradual that we either don’t realize it or want to admit it.

 The short answer is “yes”.
-When those windows are down you’re exposed to engine noise, wind noise, other vehicles and even your own radio trying to block it out.
-Take precautions and keep hearing at your best.
+When those windows are down, you’re exposed to engine noise, wind noise, other vehicles, and even your own radio trying to block it out.
+So take precautions and keep hearing at your best.